adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #10 Have started reviewing some UX-Code to make the UI better.

 #11 Thinking about using FIGMA someway to make the UI better.

+#12 Learning about FIGMA on YouTube and thinking about starting Google UX Cert.